UdayShankar3953/INTELLECT-QUIZ/README.md

 <p align="center">
-  QuizApp is a free and open-source quiz application that lets you play fully customized quizzes right in the browser.
+  QuizApp is a free quiz application that lets you play fully customized quizzes right in the browser.
 </p>